PyvesB/night-video-tuner/README.md

 ### Main features

 * Adjust video temperature to filter out blue light before sleep, which can distort your circadian rhythm according to recent research.
-* Modify 9 other video properties for a more comfortable viewing experience at night (brightness, contrast, saturation, etc.).
+* Modify 9 other properties to reduce eye strain and enjoy a more comfortable viewing experience.
 * Tweak the settings the other way around for bright environments.
-* Use the extension on HTML5 players, such as Youtube, Netflix, BBC iPlayer, Dailymotion and many more.
+* Use the extension on all major players, such as Youtube, Netflix, BBC iPlayer, Dailymotion and many more.
-* Enable, disable and change settings on the fly.
+* Enable, disable and change filters on the fly.
 * Nice and user-friendly interface.
 * No user tracking, no ads.
 * Source code available.